sparkflows/sparkflows-docs/docs/installation/installation/windows-tgz/prerequisites-install.rst

    :alt: Installations
    :width: 60%

+* To find the installation path of Java, run this command
+> where java

 .. note::  If you have multiple versions of Java installed on you system, you can update the PATH using the steps outlined in either of the links below:

            * https://javatutorial.net/set-java-home-windows-10